Fractured Chain-of-Thought Reasoning: Introduction

-\paragraph{Contributions.} Our key contributions are as follows: (1) We show that truncated CoT trajectories often achieve comparable or better performance than full CoT, at a fraction of the inference cost.
+\textbf{Contributions.} Our key contributions are as follows: (1) We show that truncated CoT trajectories often achieve performance comparable to or better than full CoT, at a fraction of the inference cost.
 (2) We propose \emph{Fractured Sampling}, a unified inference-time framework that jointly controls reasoning depth, diversity, and token efficiency.
-(3) We provide a comprehensive analysis of the scaling behavior of Fractured Sampling across multiple reasoning benchmarks, offering practical insights into efficient inference strategies for LLMs.
+(3) We provide a comprehensive analysis of the scaling behavior of Fractured Sampling across multiple reasoning benchmarks, offering practical insights into efficient inference strategies.